abdullahazzouni/bin_packing_pysmt/README.md

 locations of each request and one that only outputs integers.
 They are both identical.
 I should have probably created one program with a possibility of entering the number format as an argument.

+To run the script, either provide the input data file as an arguement or save a file called "erp_reqs.csv" in the same folder where the script is running.